Summary

 Why it matters

 This is a strategic governance signal, not just a values post.
-It gives enterprises, regulators, and ecosystem partners a clearer read on how OpenAI wants to justify broad deployment while preserving room to tighten safeguards, expand infrastructure, and coordinate more directly with governments as frontier risks increase.
+It gives enterprises, regulators, and ecosystem partners a clearer read on how OpenAI wants to justify broad deployment while preserving room to tighten safeguards and coordinate more directly with governments as frontier risks increase.

 Evidence excerpt

-OpenAI says its work is guided by democratization, empowerment, universal prosperity, resilience, and adaptability, and says it may need to trade off some empowerment for more resilience as risks rise.
+OpenAI says its work is guided by democratization, empowerment, universal prosperity, resilience, and adaptability, and may at times trade off some empowerment for more resilience as risks rise.